DomenicoColandrea86/component-library/README.md

 ## Releases

 This is our current release process.
-It's not perfect, but it has almost the right balance of manual + automation for me.
 We might be able to put some of this in a script...

 ```sh
 # First, run the build locally and make sure there are no problems